EVENT TRANSCRIPT: Refighting World War II: How the Kremlin co-opts War Memory

 Nikolai Koposov 44:40

 Yeah, I totally agree with there.
-And to what I said, I guess I would also add like that well, on the one hand, is it possible to combat those people on the other hand, in some cases, we better ignore them.
-A lot of what’s happening on the Kremlin side is that they are trying to attract attention to them.
-So, they attract attention seeking people want to be in the centre with a very limited, well huge, but still limited, nothing in comparison to the United States with limited resources that they have.
+And to what I said, I guess I would also add like you that well, on the one hand, is it possible to combat those people on the other hand, in some cases, we better ignore them and A lot of what’s happening on the Kremlin side is that they are trying to attract attention to them.
+So they attract attention seeking people want to be in the center with a very limited, huge, but still limited, nothing in comparison to the United States with limited resources that they have.
 They want to play a much more important role that they can.
-And one of the things, one of the strategies, they can use to do that is to make scandals all the time.
+And one of the things, one of the strategies they can use to do that is to make scandals all the time.
 Just to private life, if you see a scandal just don’t get involved.
-But at the same time, we need to take seriously a part of those scandals and oppose them on pragmatic level with regard to concrete, you know, national situations where the struggle is going on.
+But at the same time, we need to take seriously a part of those candles and oppose them on pragmatic level with regard to concrete, you know, national situations where the struggle is going on.
 It’s a war.
-It’s, hybrid, memory, cold, whatever we called, but the serious competition.
-And I also want to add to that, you know, the most important thing perhaps, at least, in my view.
-Well, this love of communism fell, largely because people all across the world, in Russia, Israel, became convinced that it’s not the best social system.
-The ideal image of the we asked became so popular among active minorities in the Soviet Union, that, you know, this float union symbol lost this competition, symbolic competition with the rest of us sure now that the West can win symbolic competition with its opponents, the West have to be more trustworthy of itself, we need to have higher opinion in the West of what the West can offer.
-But now, West offers not necessarily as good things as it used to in the 1960s and 1970s.
-So, to win the war, with China, with Russia, we need to improve the West.
+It’s, it’s hybrid, memory, cold, whatever we called, but the serious competition.
+And I also want to add to that, you know, the most important thing perhaps, is this, in my view.
+Well, this love of communism fell, largely because people all across the world in Russia, Israel, became convinced that it’s not the best social system.
+The ideal image of the we asked became so popular among active minorities in the Soviet Union, that, you know, this float union symbol lost this competition, symbolic competition with the rest of us sure now that the West can win symbolic competition with its opponents, the West have to be more trustworthy of itself, we need to have higher opinion in the west of what the West can offer.
+But now, West offers not necessarily as both things that is used to in the 1960s and 1970s.
+So to win the war, but with China, with Russia, we need to improve the war.
 And everything else will come naturally, logically, as a consequence.